Imperial-College-Data-Science-Society/Cracking-the-Data-Science-Interview/README.md

 <br/><br/>
 ## 3. Machine Learning
-The most anticipated section in this whole document.
-Covering Supervised, Unsupervised and Reinforcement Learning resources. **This section is the *differentiator* in many interviews between candidates who are *just aware of the models* and those who *understand under the hood* what is happening.**
+Covering Supervised and Unsupervised Learning resources. **This section is the *differentiator* in many interviews between candidates who are *just aware of the models* and those who *understand under the hood* what is happening.**

 ### 3.1 General Resources
 Links to the libraries we are most concerned with in this machine learning section.
 Majority of these resources will be using one or more of these libraries in their revision.